bdraco/nexia/README.md

 The `nexia` component lets you control thermostats connected to [Nexia (Trane/American Standard)](https://www.nexiahome.com/).

+As of version 1.0.0 this library uses asyncio and aiohttp.
+The last version to use requests was 0.9.13.

+All the set functions are no coroutines.

 Supported XL950, XL1050, XL824
 Not supported XL624, others